Warren S. Dungan

-Warren Scott Dungan (September 17, 1822 – May 9, 1913) was an American politician and lawyer.
+Warren Scott Dungan (September 17, 1822 – May 9, 1913) was the Lieutenant Governor of Iowa from 1892 to 1894.

 Born in Frankfort Springs, Pennsylvania, Dungan studied law and was admitted to the bar in Pennsylvania.
 He then moved to Chariton, Iowa, where he practiced law.
 Dungan served in the Union Army during the American Civil War.
 He also served in both houses of the Iowa General Assembly and as Lieutenant Governor of Iowa.
 Dungan died in Chariton, Iowa.